Engineering Studies

 Overview of the Concentration

+Completing this concentration in combination with a major in a natural science or math prepares students to pursue graduate work in engineering.
 The Engineering Studies curriculum provides students with the mathematical and analytical skills that constitute the foundations of engineering, supporting a wide array of fields including mechanical, electrical, civil, and environmental engineering.
 In addition, the concentration offers practical, applied skills such as working with laboratory instrumentation, design software, and/or fabrication techniques.
 There are a core set of courses in mathematics, chemistry, physics, and computer programming, and then a menu of electives that students can choose from in order to tailor their coursework to their Engineering interests.
-Completing this concentration in combination with a major in a natural science or math prepares students to pursue graduate work in engineering.

-Intended Learning Outcomes
+Intended Learning Outcomes for the Concentration

 Recommendations for Fields of Engineering

 Beyond the core courses of the concentration, students are able to choose three elective courses.
-We recommend that students take one of the design courses as an elective (PHYS 160: Introduction to Engineering Design or PHYS 360: Engineering Design Practicum), and otherwise choose electives that support their particular field of interest.
+We recommend that students take one of the design courses as an elective if possible (PHYS 160: Introduction to Engineering Design or PHYS 360: Engineering Design Practicum), and otherwise choose electives that support their particular field of interest.
 Consider the recommendations below for courses to consider for different engineering subfields.
 Note that these are suggestions only, and seek out advice from the Engineering Studies Concentration Director if you have any questions.

 Mechanical